-As this Biennial Modification to the PY 21-24 Local Plan was being developed, the WDB again invited partners, community members, and other system stakeholders to provide input on the workforce development system and areas where improvements can be implemented.
-This engagement was focused precisely on the role of the workforce system on economic recovery in the wake of the pandemic.
-Section V of this Plan summarizes input obtained during development of both the original PY 21-24 Plan and its biennial update, covering issues, strategies, approaches, and key considerations that the Foothill WDB and the system partners will examine over the course of this plan.
+As this updated PY 25-28 Local Plan was being developed, the WDB again invited partners, community members, and other system stakeholders to provide input on the workforce development system and areas where improvements can be implemented.
+This engagement was focused precisely on the role of the workforce system on economic recovery in the wake of the wildfires.
+Because the fires were ongoing at the time of the stakeholder sessions, discussions regarding recovery were very preliminary.
+Section V of this Plan summarizes issues, strategies, approaches, and key considerations that the Foothill WDB and the system partners will examine over the course of this plan.